Last updated on May 11th, 2022

 What does Artex ceiling removal include?

-- Plaster overskimming: Instead of using plasterboard it may be possible to simply seal with PVA and plaster over the old Artex.
+- Plaster overskimming: Instead of using plasterboard, it may be possible to seal with PVA and plaster over the old Artex

-- Complete removal: Not an easy solution, this method involves completely removing the Artex and original plasterboard.
+- Complete removal: This method involves completely removing the Artex and original plasterboard

-- Steaming: Here a wallpaper steamer can be used to soften the Artex, which can then be scraped away from the current plasterboard.
-Please note, you should not over soften the Artex or this will liquify and make a considerable mess.
+- Steaming: Here a wallpaper steamer can be used to soften the Artex, which can then be scraped away from the current plasterboard

 Artex removal cost calculator